NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/aurochs-hide-armor.md

 value: "1000"
 subvalue: "gp"
 invest:
-usage: "wornarmor"
+usage: "worn armor"
+group: "Leather"
 license: "ORC"
 identify:
-description: "Made of the sturdy, thick hide of the aurochs and tempered to be both flexible and durable, this _+1 resilient hide armor_ is imbued with the aurochs' natural defenses against venomous predators.
-You gain resistance 5 to poison damage.  **Activate—Stubborn Skin** `pf2:1`  You pull the layers of the armor taut, stiffening your body against incoming forces for 1 minute.
-While the armor is taut, you have a –1 penalty to Reflex saves and a +2 item bonus to Fortitude saves.  [[Equipment Effects/Effect_ Stubborn Skin|Effect: Stubborn Skin]]"
+description: "Made of the sturdy, thick hide of the aurochs and tempered to be both flexible and durable, this _[[armor-potency-1|+1]] [[resilient]] [[hide armor]]_ is imbued with the aurochs' natural defenses against venomous predators.
+You gain resistance 5 to poison damage."
-powerTitle1:
+powerTitle1: "Stubborn Skin"
-actionEconomy1:
+actionEconomy1: 1
 type1:
 frequency1:
 trigger1:
-mechanics1:
+mechanics1: "You pull the layers of the armor taut, stiffening your body against incoming forces for 1 minute.
+While the armor is taut, you have a –1 penalty to Reflex saves and a +2 item bonus to Fortitude saves."
 powerTitle2:
 actionEconomy2:
 type2: